aristanetworks/openmgmt/docs/configuration/openconfig.md

 ### Limitations

 An accounting record is limited to a maximum of 8098 characters.
 The record will be truncated if it exceeds the maximum character length.

 ## gNMI per-RPC role authorizations

-Starting in EOS `4.24.1F` it is possible to perform authorization of each RPC (i.e. GET, SET, SUBSCRIBE), if authorization requests is supplied as described above.
+Starting in EOS `4.24.1F` it is possible to perform authorization of each RPC (that is, GET, SET, SUBSCRIBE), if authorization requests is supplied as described above.

-During authorization, the OpenConfig agent will communicate with the AAA agent, allowing authorization policies or roles to permit or deny the new tokens OpenConfig.Get and OpenConfig.Set.
+During authorization, the OpenConfig agent will communicate with the AAA agent, allowing authorization policies or roles to permit or deny the new tokens `OpenConfig.Get` and `OpenConfig.Set`.

 For example, a role may be defined such as: